 Studio microphones (condenser and dynamic) and accessories.
 Digital audio workstation software for recording, editing, and postproduction.
 Audio preprocessing, including compressors, de-essers, equalizers, and gating.

-Kevin Lange is a learning consultant with Capital One, focusing on learning strategies, standards, and best practices.
-Since 2005, Kevin has worked as a facilitator, instructional designer, project/program manager, and learning strategist within academic and Fortune 500/Global 500 companies such as Citi, Expedia, American Express and Sony.
-Previously, he worked in the broadcast industry in various roles as an announcer, copywriter, production director, news director, and general manager.
-Kevin holds bachelor's degrees in radio-television and speech communication from Southern Illinois University, as well as an MBA from Indiana State University and an MEd in educational technology with University of Florida.
+Kevin Lange is the principal consultant at Immersion Learning.
+Previously he was a learning governance and technology manager with The Mosaic Company.
+Since 2005, Kevin has worked as a facilitator, instructional designer, project and program manager, and learning strategist within academic, consulting, and Fortune 500 and Global 500 companies, including Capital One, Citi, Expedia, American Express, Deloitte, and Sony.
+Kevin holds bachelor's degrees in radio-television and speech communication from Southern Illinois University, an MBA from Indiana State University, and an MEd in educational technology from the University of Florida.